mendhak/docker-http-https-echo/README.md

 ## Include environment variables in the response

-You can have all environment variables added to the response body.
-Because this can contain sensitive information, it is not a default behavior.
+You can have environment variables (that are visible to the echo server's process) added to the response body.
+Because this could contain sensitive information, it is not a default behavior.

 Pass the `ECHO_INCLUDE_ENV_VARS=1` environment variable in.

 ```bash
 docker run -d --rm -e ECHO_INCLUDE_ENV_VARS=1 --name http-echo-tests -p 8080:8080 -p 8443:8443 -t mendhak/http-https-echo:25